Make Your Logs Work for You

 Even though logging might look like just a matter of recording some text to a destination, there’s much more to it than that.
 A robust logging approach includes:

-• formatting log messages
+• Properly formatting log messages

-• dealing with concurrent access to log files
+• Handling concurrent access to log files

 Use the Proper Log Levels